population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 multicollinearity and statistically significant *negative* effects of new cases on food insecurity for some outcomes.
-Finally, we expect urban households to be less affected by seasonality, and Appendix Table A6, therefore, shows the results using only urban households across all rounds.
+Finally, we expect urban households to be less affected by seasonality, and Appendix [@fig:seasonality_urban], therefore, shows the results using only urban households across all rounds.
 The short- and medium-run effects of the lockdowns are either the same or larger when we restrict the sample to urban households.
 Hence, our results are qualitatively the same, no matter how we account